5j9/tsetmc/README.rst

         async with aiohttp.ClientSession() as tsetmc.Session:
             ...

+Note that in this case you'll need to assign the created session to ``tsetmc.SESSION`` to make it known to ``tsetmc`` library functions.

 The ``Instrument`` class provides many methods for getting information about an instrument.
 The following code blocks try to demonstrate its capabilities: